DMahamedi/RoseHack2024/README.md

 On top of that, we are also very happy with the reliability of the extension.
 We have seen it work across twitter.

+# Other
+Due to limits on the size of files we can upload to github, we were not able to include the .bin file containing our DistilBERT model to this repository